THE END ZONE HIGHLIGHTS: Northeast welcomes ACE in our Game of the Week

 The Raiders (2-1) beat ACE 47-21 last season and entered this matchup ranked 5th in Class AA.
 The Gryphons (4-0) already have three shutouts to start the season.
 They'd outscored their opponents 210-8.

-MACON, Georgia (41NBC/WMGT) – The ACE Gyrphons visited the Northeast Raiders in our Game of the Week on The End Zone on Friday night.
+MACON, Georgia (41NBC/WMGT) – The ACE Gryphons visited the Northeast Raiders in our Game of the Week on The End Zone on Friday night.

 The Raiders (2-1) beat ACE 47-21 last season and entered this matchup ranked 5th in Class AA.